dev1ousss/be2_apifromspec/README.md

 - For images:

-    1. Add an image (The byte array of the image and the product id is input).
+    1. Add an image (the byte array of the image and the product id is input).

-    2. Change the image (the image id and a new line to replace is input).
+    2. Replace image (the image id and a new line to replace are given).

     3. Delete an image by image id.